Periods, Tampons, & Accessibility: Where We Are in 2018

-In India, Hayward said, 70 percent of women can’t afford period products, which largely contributes to the fact that around 25 percent of girls dropout of school when they hit puberty.
+In India, Hayward said, 70 percent of women can’t afford period products—a phenomenon we’ve come to know as period poverty—which largely contributes to the fact that around 25 percent of girls dropout of school when they hit puberty.

 “The problem in rural India and Kenya, and similar communities, extends beyond periods.
 When women are less educated, they have fewer opportunities, and women can end up unemployed or employed in the sex trade,” Hayward said.

 Even here in the U.S., although the current administration’s threat to make birth control less accessible may seem like the biggest issue facing women right now, there is another major women’s health accessibility issue that has been looming for decades: or women may be forced to choose between lunch for the day or a package of generic sanitary napkins.

 In reporting on this topic before, I have spoken with women who have spent an entire day commuting on buses to find a homeless shelter stocked with sanitary pads.

 What happens when women don’t have access to period products?

 When it gets bad enough for women in the U.S., they will use dirty paper bags, dirty socks they find on the sidewalk, or worse, just to get through a day on their period.
 According to The U.S. Department of Housing and Urban Development Annual Homeless Assessment Report, shelters report that menstrual products (tampons and pads) are some of the most requested but least donated products.